16–19 Bursary Fund

 We offer help for students who are also parents:

-- Under 20s: Strode College administers the Care to Learn scheme, which supports childcare and related transport costs.
+- Under 20s: UCS College Group administers the Care to Learn scheme, which supports childcare and related transport costs.

 - Age 20+: Our Childcare Fund may cover up to 90% of registered childcare costs, based on household income.